1) Nebraska 4-H Policy& Procedures Handbook

 - May 15 (Tuesday) 6:30-8:30 p.m. in Curtis

-- BEFORE attending local face-to-face session – After April 15, all 4-H exhibitors need to register and pay online at: https://yqca.learngrow.io/Account/Login.
-Use your 4-H Online Account
+- BEFORE attending local face-to-face session – After April 15 (when all Frontier County 4-H members will be activated on 4Honline), all 4-H’ers need to register and pay online at: https://yqca.learngrow.io/Account/Login.
+Use your 4-H Online account.

 - Need credit card or coupon

-- Nebraska 4-H youth ages 8-18, who are enrolled in any of the livestock projects listed below are required to complete the YQCA online course annually.
+- Nebraska 4-H youth ages 8-18, who are enrolled in any of the livestock projects listed below are required to complete the YQCA training annually.